 Projects We Support

-Combatting Sexual Slavery in Nepal
+Combatting Sexual Slavery In Nepal

 For over ten years Crooked Trails has supported the work of Maiti Nepal which rescues girls from lives as sex slaves from the brothels of India.
 There are 500 girls at Maiti Nepal and the center receives no assistance from the Nepalese government, which would prefer not to admit that sex trafficking occurs.

-Creating Healthy Kitchens in Peru
+Creating Healthy Kitchens In Peru

 Appropriate technology changes lives in Peru.
 Using mostly local materials, we’re helping to bring a new stove system that allows smoke to escape, heat to remain, less wood to be burned and hot water to flow to the remote village of Umasbamba.

-Building Schools in Rural Nepal
+Building Schools In Rural Nepal

 Educational opportunities are crucial to young rural Nepalese with hopes for a better future.
 In Nepal, most children attend primary school up to age 10, but in rural areas there often is not a secondary school near enough for them to complete their education.
+Crooked Trails is actively participating in the construction or repair of many schools that were destroyed or damaged after the April 2015 earthquake.
+Projects are taking place in many villages including Chandeni in the Kathmandu Valley, Hil in the Himalayan foothills near Lukla, and Karki Guan as well.